stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/add-configmap/add-configmaps.md

 ## Objective

-- Define secrets and configMaps in the `values.yaml` file for your application.
+- Define secrets and Configmaps in the `values.yaml` file for your application.
 - Set environment variables using secrets defined in the `values.yaml` file.
 - Configure volumes and mounts to access secrets and configmaps as files within your application.